Responsible ship recycling

 Currently, the majority of vessels globally are not recycled responsibly.
 The projected growth in demand for recycling capacity of large vessels adds to the urgency of creating responsible new solutions.
 As a leader in the shipping industry, Maersk has a responsibility to use our leverage to make a positive impact.

 Despite many shipowners having policies for responsible ship recycling, nearly 90% of the gross tonnage recycled is handled in sub-standard health, safety and environmental conditions.

 With global ship recycling volumes predicted to double by 2028, and quadruple by 2033, urgent action is needed to ensure that the growth in demand for ship recycling services is met by suppliers with responsible practices.

-We will ensure safe and responsible ship recycling globally to the benefit of workers, the environment, and responsible yards and ship owners.
+We will ensure safe and responsible ship recycling globally to the benefit of workers, environment, responsible yards and shipowners.